COGS18/COGS18.github.io/assets/intro/assignments/overview.md

 ### Assignment Schedule

-The schedule for assignments is as follows:
+The outline for assignments is as follows:

 |   | Name  | Topics  |
 |-----: |:------------|:------------------|